danibrutal/dominoes-php/README.md

 Implementation of a Domino game in PHP in command-line

 ## Dependencies
-The only third party library I used was phpunit to guide the development with unit tests.
+The only third party library used is phpunit to guide the development with unit tests.

 Run ```composer install``` in the root directory to install phpunit (requires composer installation)